-Errors and omissions insurance is professional liability insurance for businesses.
-E&O insurance covers claims arising from unintentional mistakes or negligence, typically for businesses that provide advice or professional services.
-The cost of E&O insurance averages $400 to $1,000 per year depending on several factors, such as industry type and coverage limits.
+Errors and omissions insurance, also known as professional liability insurance, covers claims arising from unintentional mistakes or negligence, typically by businesses that provide advice or professional services.
+The cost of E and O insurance starts around $400 but can exceed $8,000 annually depending on several factors, such as industry type and coverage limits.

 1. The Hartford

-Errors & omissions insurance protects businesses and professionals that provide advice or services to clients for a fee.
-E&O insurance covers defense costs and settlement claims, up to the policy limit, on claims accusing you of mistakes, negligence or bad advice.
-Intentional acts and fraud are not covered in an E&O policy.
+Errors & omissions insurance (E and O) protects businesses and professionals who provide advice or services to clients for a fee.
+E and O insurance covers legal defense costs and settlement claims, up to policy limits, on claims accusing you of mistakes, negligence, or bad advice.
+Intentional acts and fraud are not covered in an E and O policy.

 Not every business needs errors and omissions insurance, but any business that provides a service to a client for a fee should consider buying coverage.
 The most common professions that may need E and O insurance include accountants, architects, IT businesses, doctors, and lawyers.
 However, even tutors, athletic coaches, and electricians can benefit from an errors and omissions policy.

 Here are some of the professionals that may need errors and omissions insurance: